overmindtech/actions/README.md

   <a href="https://vimeo.com/903381683">🎥 Watch a demo</a> | <a href="https://overmind.tech/how-it-work">📖 How it works</a> | <a href="https://app.overmind.tech/api/auth/signup">🚀 Sign up</a> | <a href="https://app.overmind.tech/playground">💻 Playground</a> | <a href="https://www.linkedin.com/company/overmindtech/">🙌 Follow us</a>
 </p>

 Use this GitHub Action to automatically submit each PR's changes to [Overmind](https://overmind.tech), reporting back the blast radius as a comment on the PR.
-You can see that in action in [this PR](https://github.com/overmindtech/terraform-example/pull/57).
+You can see an example of what this would look like in [this PR](https://github.com/overmindtech/terraform-example/pull/57).

 <details>
   <summary>Not using GitHub?</summary>